50ten40/rsyncster/README.md

 This is very basic sloppy code, please vent your frustrations by fixing and sharing your awesome improvements. :)

 __Status:__ __26jun2019 - Works__.
-Merged DEV chanes into master, cause it's good enuf.
+Merged DEV changes into master, cause it's good enuf.
 Will update pre-relese with changes within a month.

 __Status:__ __05dec2018 - Works__.
 Need to update listicle on app_servers from wget_get_changes.pl.
 Pre-release version __rsyncster\_v.0.9.0.2-alpha-01dec2018__.
 First pass on synchronous downloads.
 Screwy logging, needs rewrite.
 Going to try rerun bash framework for standardized logging and installation.
 This version is for those who know their web backends.
 It is not polished.